patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

-- Removed the `backgroundImgAlt` prop from LoginPage.
-Additionally, Updated the type of the `backgroundImgSrc` prop to just a string, and the prop will no longer accept a `BackgroundImageSrcMap` object.
-This rule won't update the `backgroundImgSrc` prop, but will raise an error if its value is not a string  [(#8931)](https://github.com/patternfly/patternfly-react/pull/8931)
+- Removed the `backgroundImgAlt` property from `LoginPage`.
+Updated the type of the `backgroundImgSrc` property to a string that will no longer accept a `BackgroundImageSrcMap` object.
+This rule won't update the `backgroundImgSrc` property, but will raise an error if its value is not a string  [(#8931)](https://github.com/patternfly/patternfly-react/pull/8931)

     Previous implementation: